rpadafo/home-assistant-on-echo-show/README.md

 http://homeassistant.local:8123/
 ```

 in the Silk browser on the Echo Show.
+This is an example, if you change the URL, Alexa will open your page.

 ## Installation